cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

   string metadata = 3;
   string title = 4;
   string summary = 5;
-  VoteOption option_one = 6;
+  string option_one = 6;
-  VoteOption option_two = 7;
+  string option_two = 7;
-  VoteOption option_three = 8;
+  string option_three = 8;
-  VoteOption option_four = 9;
+  string option_four = 9;
 }
 ```

 Voters can only vote on the defined options in the proposal.

-To maintain compatibility with the existing endpoints, the voting options will not be stored in the proposal itself.
+To maintain compatibility with the existing endpoints, the voting options will not be stored in the proposal itself and each option will be mapped to [`v1.VoteOption`][5].
 A multiple choice proposal will be stored as a [`v1.Proposal`][5].
 A query will be available for multiple choice proposal types to get the voting options.

 Multiple choice proposals do not need additional governance parameters.